JoeSz/Exopite-Combiner-and-Minifier-WordPress-Plugin/README.md

 <b>Process JavaScript and CSS file automatically</b> if no exist or one of the resource file is modified
 based on the last modified time.

-Convert relavie url() src-s to absolute in css files.
+Convert relatvie url() src-s to absolute in css files.

 The plugin work with the enqueued list from WordPress, it can be also done, to process the source code after output buffering, but sometimes plugin and theme developers use a conditional to enqueue resources